The New Beginnings: Abhyaas Edu Technologies and One Window Sign Strategic MoU to Empower Global Education Aspirants - www.lokmattimes.com

 The New Beginnings: Abhyaas Edu Technologies and One Window Sign Strategic MoU to Empower Global Education Aspirants

-PNN Hyderabad (Telangana) [India], July 17: In a significant step toward empowering Indian students with holistic overseas education support, ...
+Hyderabad (Telangana) [India], July 16: In a significant step toward empowering Indian students with holistic overseas education support, Abhyaas ...

-Hyderabad (Telangana) [India], July 17: In a significant step toward empowering Indian students with holistic overseas education support, Abhyaas Edu Technologies (www.abhyaas.in) and One Window (www.onewindow.co) have officially entered into a strategic Memorandum of Understanding (MoU).
-The partnership aims to provide a seamless, end-to-end solution for students aspiring to study abroadbridging the gap between academic preparation and global opportunities.
+Hyderabad (Telangana) [India], July 16: In a significant step toward empowering Indian students with holistic overseas education support, Abhyaas Edu Technologies (www.abhyaas.in) and One Window (www.onewindow.co) have officially entered into a strategic Memorandum of Understanding (MoU).
+The partnership aims to provide a seamless, end-to-end solution for students aspiring to study abroad—bridging the gap between academic preparation and global opportunities.

 About Abhyaas Edu Technologies